projectriff/cli/docs/riff_core.md

 ---
 ## riff core

-core runtime for riff functions and applications
+core runtime for riff workloads

 ### Synopsis

-The core runtime uses stock kubernetes resources to deploy a function or application.
+The core runtime uses stock kubernetes resources to deploy a workload.
 A Deployment is created along with a Service to forward traffic to the deployment.

 Ingress and autoscalers are not provided.